mesh-umn/TF.AKO/README.md

 # Decentralized Distributed Deep Learning (DL) in TensorFlow

 This is a TensorFlow implementation of [Ako](https://lsds.doc.ic.ac.uk/sites/default/files/ako-socc16.pdf) (Ako: Decentralised Deep Learning with Partial Gradient Exchange).
 You can train any DNNs in a decentralized manner without parameter servers.
 Workers exchange partitioned gradients directly with each other without help of parameter servers and update their own local weights.
-Please refer original paper [Ako](https://lsds.doc.ic.ac.uk/sites/default/files/ako-socc16.pdf) paper and our [project home](https://www-users.cs.umn.edu/~chandra/tfako/home.html) for more details.
+Please refer the original paper [Ako](https://lsds.doc.ic.ac.uk/sites/default/files/ako-socc16.pdf) or our [project home](https://www-users.cs.umn.edu/~chandra/tfako/home.html) for more details.

 ### Installation
  - Environments